rashadism/openchoreo/docs/contributors/development-process.md

 The OpenChoreo project uses an agile development process.
 We go through one week long development sprints to design and implement the roadmap items.

-Each Monday maintainers and contributors are expected to to the retrospective and planning and then continue with week's assigned tasks.
+Each Monday maintainers and contributors are expected to do the retrospective and planning and then continue with the week's assigned tasks.

 # Issue Tracking
 We use two GitHub boards to track issues.
 - [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) - Tracks higher level
 feature requirements, improvements and bugs.
-Features will be representes with type/epic issues.
+Features will be represented with type/epic issues.
 - [OpenChoreo Development](https://github.com/orgs/openchoreo/projects/7) - Development teams track
 tasks that will deliver new product features, bug fixes, improvements to the product.
 Only type/task issues will be added to this board.

 # Issue Triage Process

 This document outlines the issue triage process for contributors.
-Goal in issue triaging is to go through newly logged issues and incorporate them into the development process appropriately.
+The goal in issue triaging is to go through newly logged issues and incorporate them into the development process appropriately.
 Issue triaging will help to keep the open issue count and backlog healthy.

 ## Definitions

 ### Priority Labels

 Priority labels are to be assigned by leads based on the severity and complexity of the issues.
 As an example, less severe but also less complex issues will have a high priority.
 Priority is also tied to the ETA as described below.
-Priority can change in between triaging sessions and is affected by other external reasons.
+Priority can change between triaging sessions and is affected by other external reasons.

 * Priority/Highest
   Issue should be dealt with immediately and added to the current sprint
 * Priority/High
   Issue should be dealt with immediately and added to the next sprint
 * Priority/Normal
-  Issue should be dealt within the current release
+  Issue should be dealt with within the current release
 * Priority/Low
   It is ok to fix the issue in the next release